adonisjs/v6-docs/content/docs/basics/routing.md

 router.delete('users/:id', () => {})
 ```

-You can use the `route.any` method to create a route that responds to all standard HTTP methods.
+You can use the `router.any()` method to create a route that responds to all standard HTTP methods.

 ```ts
 // title: start/routes.ts
 router.any('reports', () => {})
 ```

-Finally, you can create a route for custom HTTP methods using the `route.route` method.
+Finally, you can create a route for custom HTTP methods using the `router.route()` method.

 ```ts
 // title: start/routes.ts